mead-ml/mead-baseline/README.md

 For any reasonable size data, this really needs to run on the GPU for realistic training times.

+_TODO_: This code is only tested up to tensorflow 1.0.
+It should be updated for 1.1 in the near future

 ## Status

 This model is implemented in TensorFlow, Torch, and PyTorch.
 The TensorFlow has been tested extensively.
 The PyTorch model now has experimental support for global attention.
 Please use Python 3 to run the PyTorch.
 The Lua Torch7 model is no longer being updated, and does not support attention.